dalcorso/thermo_pw/index.md

 as the underlying engine.
 It provides an alternative organization of the QE work-flow for the most common tasks exploiting, when possible, an asynchronous image parallelization.
-Moreover, the code has a set of pre-processing tools to reduce the user input information and a set of post-processing tools to produce plots directly comparable with experiment.</p>
+Moreover, the code has a set of pre-processing tools to reduce the input information given by the user and a set of post-processing tools to produce plots directly comparable with experiment.</p>
 <p align="justify"> A quick introduction to the <code>thermo_pw</code> code can be found
 <a href="https://dalcorso.github.io/thermo_pw/thermo_pw_help.html">here</a>,